renuo/renuo-upload-doc/how_it_works.md

 7. The app shows the result

 ### Part 2 Displaying (& Thumbnails)
-1. Vistor request an image on cloudfront
+1. Vistor request an image on Cloudfront

-2. If the image exist, cloudfront returns the image -> end
+2. If the image exist, Cloudfront returns the image -> end

 2. If the image dosen't exist on cloudfront, the request is forwarded to the image processing app